AzureMentor/Azure-AI-100-Study-Guide/1 - Analyze solution requirements (25-30%).md

 ## Select the software, services, and storage required to support a solution
 - identify appropriate services and tools for a solution
 - identify integration points with other Microsoft services
-- identify storage required to store logging, bot state data, and Cognitive Services output
+- identify storage required to store:
+    - logging
+    - bot state data
+    - Cognitive Services output

 [Return to Table of Contents](README.md)